K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 $ bosh -e ${BOSH_ENVIRONMENT} -d paasta deploy paasta-deployment.yml
 ```

-Installation options must be added when deploying PaaS-TAAP.
+Installation options must be added when deploying PaaS-TA AP.
 The description of the installation options are as follows.

 <table>
 <tr>